Match fixing in association football: Italy

 In June 2018, prosecutors began investigating Parma in relation to alleged match-fixing.
-In July 2018 Parma player Emanuele Calaiò received a two-year ban after being found guilty of match fixing for “eliciting reduced effort” through text messages to Spezia players in their final match of the 2017–18 Serie B to gain promotion; Parma received a 5-point deduction for the 2018–19 Serie A. On 9 August, Parma had the 5-point deduction expunged and Calaiò's ban reduced, expiring on 31 December 2018.
+In July 2018 Parma player Emanuele Calaiò received a two-year ban after being found guilty of match fixing for "eliciting reduced effort" through text messages to Spezia players in their final match of the 2017–18 Serie B to gain promotion; Parma received a 5-point deduction for the 2018–19 Serie A. On 9 August, Parma had the 5-point deduction expunged and Calaiò's ban reduced, expiring on 31 December 2018.

 Kenya

 In February 2019 ex-international player George Owino was named in a FIFA report that alleged he had been involved in match fixing.
 In April 2019 Owino was one of four African former international footballers banned for life by FIFA due to "match manipulation".

+In March 2025, Patrick Matasi was accused of match fixing in the Kenya Premier League.

 Lebanon

 The 2013 Lebanese match fixing scandal involved 24 players, with two (Ramez Dayoub and Mahmoud El Ali) being banned from the sport for life.